Origin of Tibet Shoton Festival

 This sacrifice of the monks on behalf of the common people was well-respected around Nethang, and would provide the rich curds from the yak milk, fruits, and seasonal vegetables and foods as a source of sustenance for the monks and lamas.
 Over the years, this changed to become the yogurt that each family would make and give as an offering and thanks.
 The first festival based on this historic sacrifice was held in the Drepung Monastery in the middle of the 17th century, and was later moved to the Potala Palace when it was completed in 1682.
 After the completion of the Norbulingka Palace in 1783, the festival was moved back to Drepung on the orders of the 7th Dalai Lama, with Norbulingka being the second host of the Yogurt Festival.

 The Shoton Festival is traditionally held from the last day of the sixth month in the Tibetan calendar, and normally lasts for around seven days.
 The actual dates of the festival change in the Gregorian calendars of the west every year, so the festival is never held on the same date twice.
-In 2019, the Shoton Festival will be held from August 30 to September 5, and the main features of the festival can be seen in the Drepung Monastery and Norbulingka Palace in Lhasa.
+In 2021, the Shoton Festival will be held on August 27, and the main features of the festival can be seen in the Drepung Monastery and Norbulingka Palace in Lhasa.

 Top Three Shoton Festival Activities in Lhasa

 While the festival does last for around seven days, there are some major event within the period that is deemed to be special and sacred, and are amazing evens that you should not miss if you are in Lhasa for the period of the festival.